Elm zigzag sawfly

 When environmental conditions are favourable and the sawfly population is high, they can cause severe defoliation which may cause crown die-back.
 With repeated feeding over time, tree vigour may be reduced, and it becomes more susceptible to secondary pests.

 The sawfly is native to eastern Asia.
 It is introduced in Europe, where it has been spreading since at least 2003.
-It is present in Quebec but is not known to be anywhere else in North America.
+It is present in Quebec and Ontario and several northeastern US states.

 The most distinctive evidence of the sawfly is zigzag feeding channels located between the veins of the leaf, running from the leaf edge inward toward the midrib.
 On close examination, larvae may be found feeding in the channel.
 As larvae mature, their feeding damage is more extensive, and they can obliterate the zigzag pattern made by the younger larvae.
 Crown flagging and die back follow severe defoliation.